 - Severe enamel erosion has occurred

-These long-lasting, mercury-free ways to restore your tooth can be made in a single visit at Trust Dental Care.
-Dr. Aparicio Miranda uses CEREC technology to design and make the tooth while you wait.
+These long-lasting, mercury-free ways to restore your tooth are possible in a single visit at Trust Dental Care.
+Dr. Aparicio Miranda uses CEREC technology to design and create the tooth while you wait.

 You can walk into the office with a badly-damaged tooth and walk out with a new restoration a short time later, a process that eliminates the need to wear a delicate temporary crown and the need to schedule multiple appointments.
 For an appointment, call (844) 848 7878.